-I usually don’t attend press trips because as you can see, I have my own pace for producing content after a trip.
-I wanted to research the foods I love the most, and that is chocolate, pistachios and wine.
+I usually don’t attend press trips because I don’t like being told what to do, and press trips are basically unpaid bootcamps for you to promote the brand footing the trip, even if they do pay to wine and dine you.
+Instead, I prefer to research the foods I love the most, and that is chocolate, pistachios and wine.
 Yes, wine is food and if you argue maybe you’re a monster.

 The trip was planned through Etna for its wines, Bronte for pistachios, Modica for chocolate and Vittoria to visit the natural wine cult producers of Nero d’Avola and Frappato in Sicily’s lone DOCG appellation: Arianna Occhipinti and COS.

-I’ve already shared the article I did on Bronte Pistachios here on Mic (another one in the works!) and was able to tie together my time in San Francisco and Vittoria with this Nero d’Avola story for Seven Fifty Daily.
+Check this one on Bronte Pistachios here on Mic, or this one about 3 generations of women pistachio growers for BBC Travel!) and was able to tie together my time in San Francisco and Vittoria with this Nero d’Avola story for Seven Fifty Daily.

 So as I write this from San Francisco on the last day of 2018, I’d like to include this last highlight which was apart of my goals for 2017.
 Which was, to hit up places in Italy I’d always been pining for like Sicily and Alto-Aldige and to get serious about balancing my health with my job, which is inherently full of calories.